 “But when I say things, I mean them.”

 “I know.”
-Miguel nodded, “You’re very particular about your words.”
+Miguel nodded, “You are very, very particular about your words.”

 Miguel shook his head, “You wanted me to chase you.
 But I gotta wonder what a girl who can sing at the top of her lungs on a bridge on a Sunday afternoon feels she gotta hide from.”